Why North Wales is worthy of your Bucket List

 The Isle of Anglesey

 I'll be honest, I am a little bit in love with Anglesey.
-I'm already dreaming of a holiday next year spent soley on Anglesey.
+I'm already dreaming of a holiday next year spent solely on Anglesey.
 We visited for a day on both our trip last year and this year and I feel we have barely scratched the surface of this stunning island.

 A recommendation from a fellow Instagrammer took us to Newborough for an explore.
 We undertook, possibly somewhat foolishly, a 3 & 3/4 mile walk with the children in tow.
 We had naively assumed we'd end up on a beach, but high tide meant that wasn't going to happen.
 But we did get treated to stunning views over the Menai Strait to the mountains of Snowdonia, and a very beautiful (if not a tad long) family adventure.